-California Camp Fire Death Toll Reaches 81, Says Fire Authorities
+California Camp Fire Death Toll Reaches 81, Fire Authorities Say

 The death toll as a result of the Camp Fire in northern California now stands at 81, after state fire authorities said that two more sets of human remains were found Tuesday.